sothulthorn/jobify/frontend/README.md

 #### Setup Proxy

+A proxy in front-end development is a server that acts as an intermidiary between the client-side application and an external API, helping to bypass security restrictions and handle requests to different domains.
+It allows the front-end application to make API requests through the proxy, which forwards the requests to the external API and returns the response back to the application.

 - only in dev env
 - a must since cookies are sent back to the same server
 - spin up both servers (our own and vite dev)